Nellie Morrice: Post-war work

 Morrice joined Georges Heights Military Hospital in Mosman as matron and served there until she was made secretary of the New South Wales Bush Nursing Association (BNA) in 1924.

-Under her leadership, the number of bush nursing centres grew from 26 to 62, but nursing award changes and World War II saw a number of closures when no nurse could be found to fill the role.
+Under her leadership, the number of bush nursing centres grew from 26 to 62, but nursing award changes and the Second World War saw a number of closures when no nurse could be found to fill the role.
 At the time of her retirement in January 1947, 31 remained open, while several had been transferred to health department management.
+In the 1934 Birthday Honours, she was appointed a Member of the Order of the British Empire for her work as secretary of the NSW Bush Nursing Association.
+Her investiture, by Governor-General Sir Isaac Isaacs, took place at Government House, Sydney on 15 September 1934.

 Morrice died at her home in Chatswood on 11 April 1963.

-Awards and recognition

-Morrice was awarded the Royal Red Cross (2nd Class) for her service in Flanders and France.
-In the 1934 Birthday Honours she was appointed a Member of the British Empire for her work as secretary of the NSW Bush Nursing Association.
-Her investiture, by Governor-General Sir Isaac Isaacs, took place at Government House, Sydney on 15 September 1934.